broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ## Upload data to your workspace

-To run the GVS workflow, your single sample gVCF files need to be stored in the cloud and loaded into a data table in your clone of the [GVS workspace](<LINK_TO_WORKSPACE>).
+To run the GVS workflow, your single sample GVCF files need to be stored in the cloud and loaded into a data table in your clone of the [GVS workspace](<LINK_TO_WORKSPACE>).
 The procedure is a little different, depending on whether your samples are already stored in the cloud.
 Follow the step-by-step instructions below to load your sample files into the workspace based on where your files are stored.

 ### Data stored in the cloud